Ingsantirodriguez/Ingsantirodriguez/README.md

 ### Hi there 👋

+I'm Santiago, a computer engineer student at National University of Cordoba in Argentina.

+I use github primarily for college projects.

+In the future I hope to collab with different projects to give something back to the awesome open source community.

 <!--
 **Ingsantirodriguez/Ingsantirodriguez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.